 Choose a POS Integrated Inventory Management System that gives you an estimate of the amount of each item that you would need in a week or a month based on the sales report and order history.
 You can also set re-order levels for each item, that sends you automatic alerts and reminders when a particular stock item is about to finish.

 4. Untrained Staff

 While automated Stock and Inventory Management systems leave little need for manual intervention, you should still have a designated and trained staff for conducting regular checks.
 There should be a team to tally the ideal stock with the total available stock.
 It is always a good idea to have two people tally the inventory items.
 This reduces the scope for error and also the urge to pocket any item!

-Also, remember to train your Staff with the right Inventory practices.
+Also, remember to train your staff in the right Inventory Management practices.
 Different items in Stock require different levels of management.
 Make sure that your staff is well trained in understanding Inventory Categories, Purchase Units, Food Units, etc.

 5. No Reporting

 Tracking and reporting is one of the most important aspects of maintaining a healthy inventory.
-Poor reporting often results in over-consumption and wastage.
+Not monitoring restaurant inventory reports often results in over-consumption and wastage.
 Ensure that the Inventory Reports are updated after each Purchase Order and daily reports of the Stock Consumption and Ideal Stock are maintained.
 It is important to measure the daily Variance.
 Variance is the difference between Ideal Stock and Physical Stock.
-A Variance of 3-5% is acceptable and is caused by wastage and food handling.
+A variance of 3-5% is acceptable and is caused by wastage and food handling.

-One of the biggest errors that restaurateurs often make while running their food business is not paying proper attention to their inventory which eventually results in higher costs.
-Overcoming all these barriers, a strong stock and inventory management can revolutionize your restaurant operations and yield higher profits.
-Learn how you can monitor your restaurant inventory in just 4 quick steps here.
+One of the biggest errors that restaurateurs often make while running their food business is not paying proper attention to their food and beverage inventory which eventually results in higher costs.
+Overcoming all these barriers, a strong restaurant inventory management can revolutionize your operations and yield higher profits.
+Learn how you can monitor your restaurant stock and inventory in just 4 quick steps here.